MuhtasimTanmoy/notebook/Mobile/iOS/Build Process.md

 - `Header maps` are used to communicate info from build system to clang compiler.

-- `Clang` mudules to spped up build.
+- `Clang` mudules to speed up build.

 - Compilers run different sort of optimization to

 - Can write defaults